romaan/simply/README.md

 I have organised a few simple programming questions and answers.
 Anyone can use this to practise simple programming concepts.
 I would encourage to read the questions and develop your own solutions, if required, refer to the answers mentioned in this repository.

+# Numbers and bitwise operators

+- 001 Swap two numbers
+- 002 Reverse a number
+- 003 Print all the prime numbers in the range 1 to N

 # Strings

 - 001 Find the first non-repeated character in a string